This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Sporotrichosis is a skin infection caused by a fungus.
 The fungus lives in soil, plants, wood, and garden material.
 It enters your skin through small cuts caused by thorns, splinters, or other sharp objects.

 - You have a fever.

-- Your skin sores are not better after taking medicine for 2 weeks.
+- Your sores are not better even after you take medicine for 2 weeks.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

 Learn more about Sporotrichosis (Aftercare Instructions)

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.